 Danielle’s research has been published in top-tier research journals such as Educational Evaluation and Policy Analysis and Education Finance and Policy, has been funded by the W.T.
 Grant Foundation and the Smith Richardson Foundation, and has received national attention in media outlets such as Chalkbeat and The Detroit Free Press.
 Her work also has directly informed local policy decisions concerning transportation initiatives, student retention policies, and tutoring programs in Michigan and Tennessee.
 Danielle is a recipient of the Association for Education Finance and Policy New Scholar Award.

-Danielle received her Ph.D. in Education Policy with a specialization in Economics of Education from Michigan State University.
-Prior to her doctoral studies, Danielle taught Algebra II and Pre-Calculus at a high school in New Orleans.
+Prior to arriving at ODU, Danielle was a Postdoctoral Research Associate at the Annenberg Institute at Brown University.
+She received her Ph.D. in Education Policy with a specialization in Economics of Education from Michigan State University.
+Before attending graduate school, Danielle taught Algebra II and Pre-Calculus at a high school in New Orleans.
 She received a B.S. in economics and a B.A. in history with a mathematics minor from Stetson University.

 Follow her on Twitter: @drdsedwards